idanmaman2/Prolog_Tree/README.md

 # Prolog_Tree
-> print in inheritence tree in Prolog
+> prints in inheritence tree in Prolog